Sumyak-Jain/Apache-Maven/Build Profile/Readme.md

       </profile>

  ```
-Commands to run for this type of activation
+Command to run for this type of activation

 ```python
 mvn test -P profile1